 Located in Siberia, the Vitim River Bridge is one of the most spectacular bridges in the world.
 It’s an old train bridge crossing the Vitim River which leaves drivers precariously navigating a tiny six-foot-wide path.
 Its old metal structure is covered with rotting wooden planks, which can be slippery due to frequent ice in the area.

 The Vitim river is a major tributary of the Lena River.
 This terrifying bridge is a mere six feet wide and teeters precariously over the river.
 It’s a really old structure without railings, truly narrow even for a standard car.
-To cross the dilapidated Kuandinsky Bridge in the Trans-Baikal Region drivers must navigate a tiny six-foot-wide path - with no railing or safety features to save them from toppling into the frozen water below.
+To cross the bridge, also known as Kuandinsky Bridge, in the Trans-Baikal Region drivers must navigate a tiny six-foot-wide path - with no railing or safety features to save them from toppling into the frozen water below.
 To make matters worse, the old metal structure is covered with wooden planks, which can be slippery due to the frequent snow and ice.
+It was built for use by trains, which explains the lack of any safety barriers.

 The road over the bridge is part of the challenging BAM road, one of the toughest adventure roads left on this planet.
 During the Siberian winter, the bridge becomes even more challenging as the wood turns into an ice slick that provides no traction.
 Surviving this bridge crossing is considered such an accomplishment that the 34 people who have done it created their own Facebook page.
 The old railway bridge is 570 meters (1870 feet) long and only 50 feet above the water.
 It’s barely wide enough for one car, and it’s iced over for much of the year.